 1. Start Planning

 The Visit Grand Junction is a one-stop resource for meeting and event planners.
 Collect information on meeting sites and services, lodging, itinerary development, group tours and activities.
 The VCB also provides a variety of free and fee services including information hospitality tables, media and publicity assistance, welcome letters, welcome packets, registration assistance and name badges.

-A note on accessibility: Grand Junction Regional Airport is served by United Airlines from Denver; Sky West/Delta Connection from Salt Lake City; America West from Phoenix; American Eagle from Dallas/Ft.
+A note on accessibility: Grand Junction Regional Airport is served by United Airlines from Denver; American Airlines from Phoenix; American Airlines from Dallas/Ft.
 Worth; and Allegiant Airlines from Las Vegas and Los Angeles.
 On the most popular route of Amtrak in the nation, Grand Junction provides easy access by meeting attendees and event-goers traveling from across the country.
 Planners will also find all of the major rental car companies in the destination.

 With more than 73,000 square feet of meeting space and 2,500 guest rooms, Grand Junction invites groups of all sizes.